0la0/phase-script/README.md

-### Cycle-Patcher
+### Cycle Script (In development)
 A web based environment for real-time sound synthesis and pattern generation.
+The initial intent of this project was to create non-linear pattern generators for midi devices using native web components.
+It has since transformed into a live coding environment for sound, midi, and (hopefully) graphics.

 ### Development
 Install dependencies: `npm i`